sftman18/PVCharge/README.md

 # PVCharge

-An adaptive charger for your Tesla, enabling you to direct excess solar energy to your car.
+An adaptive charging controller for your Tesla, enabling you to direct excess solar energy to your car.

 ## Requirements
 - <a href="https://www.tesla.com/">Tesla vehicle</a>